OehlingerP/NotAllOilTypesAreAlike/README.md

 ## For Economists

 Recognizing that many economists may not be familiar with R's package framework, I've included the code in a format standard in our profession.
 In the "work" folder, a master file is available, executing all subsequent files and generating the results reported in the paper.

-However, the primary advantage of having a package lies in its well-documented functions and ease of reuse, making it worthwhile to explore.
+## How to install

+Just run `devtools::install_github(OehlingerP/NotAllOilTypesAreAlike)`.
+If `devtools` is not yet install you need to run `install.packages("devtools")` before.